 What Is The CQC - What Does CQC Mean And What Does It Do?

-Put simply the CQC is the regulator of all health and care services in England.
+Put simply, the CQC stands for Care Quality Commission, and is the regulator of all health and care services in England.
 Not the United Kingdom, but England only.
 With some very fringe exceptions all providers of health and care services (from care homes and hospitals to dentists and educational establishments that also care for children) must register with the CQC, who then regulate, inspect, rate and if necessary take action to improve or close services down that are not meeting standards, regulations and legislation.

 Due to the nature of services being provided, and who those services are provided to, social care is heavily regulated, with different regulators for the different nations in the UK.
 Regulators for standards in health and social care are key to a sector such as social care and are responsible for formulating and enforcing the regulations and rating criteria that protect the safety of people using care services.
 Setting basic quality standards and helping define what counts as good and exceptional care help keep service-users safe and drive up quality in the sector.